Docs Menu

 • You have a large number of float vectors but want to reduce the storage and WiredTiger footprint (such as disk and memory usage) in mongod.

 The BinData vector format requires about three times less disk space in your cluster compared to arrays of elements.
-It allows you to index your vectors with alternate types such as int8 and int1 vectors, reducing the memory needed to build the Atlas Vector Search index for your collection.
+It allows you to index your vectors with alternate types such as int1 or int8 vectors, reducing the memory needed to build the Atlas Vector Search index for your collection.
+It reduces the RAM for mongot by 3.75x for scalar and by 24x for binary; the vector values shrink by 4x and 32x respectively, but the Hierarchical Navigable Small Worlds graph itself doesn't shrink.

 If you don't already have binData vectors, you can convert your embeddings to this format by using any supported driver before writing your data to a collection.
 This page walks you through the steps for converting your embeddings to the BinData vector subtype.

-BSON BinData vector subtype float32 and int8 vector conversion is supported by PyMongo Driver v4.10 or later.
+BSON BinData vector subtype float32, int1, and int8 vector conversion is supported by PyMongo Driver v4.10 or later.

 To convert your embeddings to BSON BinData vector subtype, you need the following: